tuzebra/simple-ecom-site/README.md

 npm run dev
 ```

-then the command line will show something like this
+3. The command line will show something like this
 ```bash
  ➜  Local:   http://localhost:5173/
  ➜  Network: use --host to expose
  ➜  press h + enter to show help
 ```

-You can open that link with browser to explore the website.
+Now you can open that link with browser to explore the website.

 ## Project Structure